Arabian-vACC/library/docs/pilots/muscat/departures.md

 </ul>

 ### Datalink Clearance (DCL)
-The preferred method for obtaining your clearance is through datalink.
-To request clearance via Hoppie datalink, send your request to **OOMS**.
-Please note that logging on to the station is not required.
-No readback is necessary.
+Muscat Aerodrome does not support the issuance of departure clearances via datalink (ACARS).
+All clearances shall be obtained through voice communication.

 ### Voice Clearance
-In Muscat, if datalink clearances are unavailable, voice clearances will be provided.
-These will be brief, covering only your Standard Instrument Departure (SID), initial climb, and squawk code.
+In Muscat, voice clearances will be provided at all times.
+These will be covering your Destination, all Airways and the Muscat FIR Exit Point, your Standard Instrument Departure (SID), initial climb, and squawk code.
 Ensure you have the latest departure ATIS information before proceeding.

 !!! example
     **Pilot**: "Muscat Clearance Delivery, OMS735, Airbus A320 NEO, information R, stand 105, requesting FL310, to Hyderabad."